JoshuaBrigati/joshua-brigati-kinetic-take-home/README.md

 To run the entire application in Docker:

 1. Build the Docker image:
-docker build -t nft-marketplace .
+docker build -t joshua-brigati-kinetic-take-home .

 2. Run the application with Docker Compose: docker-compose up